-Program Goals and Outcome Measures
+Program Goals and Objectives

-- Over a five-year period, 90% of interns enrolled in the DI program will complete the program within 16 months, which is 150% of the program duration.
+- Over a five-year period, 90% of students enrolled in the DI program will complete the program within 16 months, which is 150% of the program duration.

-Goal 3: To foster professional leadership and specialty practice skills in graduates.
+To foster professional leadership and specialty practice skills in graduates.

-- 50% of graduates will report on follow-up surveys that they have assumed a leadership role in their place of employment, volunteer organization and/or local, state or national professional organization within five years of graduation.
-This may include, but is not limited to, serving on a workplace or volunteer organization committee, task force, board of directors, or interdisciplinary team or obtaining a management position.
+- 25% of graduates will report that they have assumed a leadership role in their place of employment within five years of graduation.
+Examples could include, but are not limited to, serving as a project lead, committee chair, task force member, spokesperson, trainer, or manager.

-- 25% of graduates will report on follow-up surveys that they have obtained or are working towards obtaining one or more specialty certification(s) from the Commission on Dietetic Registration, National Board of Nutrition Support Certification, National Certification Board for Diabetes Educators, or other certification from an accredited professional organization, or a graduate degree from an accredited university within five years of graduation.
+- 25% of graduates will report that they have obtained or are working towards obtaining one or more specialty certification(s) from the Commission on Dietetic Registration, National Board of Nutrition Support Certification, National Certification Board for Diabetes Educators, or other certification from an accredited professional organization, or a graduate degree from an accredited university within five years of graduation.

 - 50% of graduates will report that they have become a preceptor for one or more dietetic internship program within five years of graduation.